 Updates to the records should be made within 3 days at which time you can return to make payment online.

-To pay online you'll need a credit/debit card and your customer number and payment reference.
-These can be found in your registration reminder.
+To pay online, you'll need a credit/debit card, your customer number and your payment reference.
+These can be found on your registration reminder.

 All credit/debit card payments are processed, managed and completed by a secured and trusted third-party vendor, Windcave.
 Windcave is compliant with PCI DSS (Payment Card Industry Data Security Standards) and subject to the Privacy Act 2020, and evidence of compliance is available on the Windcave website(external link).